m-gallegos/MM2SF/README.md

     - aux (str): Whether to include auxiliary functions ('yes' or 'no').
     - rtype (int): Type of radial (used for printing the input.rad file).
     - new_format (logic): use old (deprecated) or new format to store the ACSF angular parameters.

+### Displaced distribution

     mm2sf_radial.radial_selector_displaced(trjname="./alanine_capped_AMBER_traj_500K.xyz", nbins=1000,
                             nmax=15, max_iter=10000, bw=None, smooth='no',rcut=7.0, trj_step=1,
                             cut_type='hard', over_thres=0.005,rtype=1,sigma_scale=3,new_format=True)

+    Parameters:
+    - trjname (str): Path to the trajectory file (XYZ format in Angstroms).
+    - nbins (int): Number of bins for histograms.
+    - nmax (int): Maximum number of Gaussian functions to look for.
+    - max_iter (int): Maximum number of iterations for GMM.
+    - bw (float, optional): Bandwidth for smoothing; if None, calculated as 50/float(nbins).
+    - smooth (str): Whether to smooth the data before passing it to the GMM models ('yes' or 'no').
+    - rcut (float): Cutoff radius in Angstroms.
+    - trj_step (int): Step used to sample the geometries.
+    - cut_type (str): Cutoff type ('hard' or 'soft').
+    - over_thres (float): Overlap threshold to include auxiliary functions.
+    - rtype (int): Type of radial.
+    - sigma_scale (int): Scaling factor for the standard deviation of the Gaussian used during the displacement of the radial ACSF terms.
+    - new_format (logic): use old (deprecated) or new format to store the ACSF angular parameters.

+This function presents a customized iteration of the conventional radial selector.
+In this adaptation, a deliberate displacement is introduced to Gaussian functions, strategically addressing the inherent symmetry challenge posed by Gaussian functions centered within clusters.
+The modification aims to enhance the effectiveness of the radial selector in capturing nuanced features of the atomic environment.

+### Binary distribution

     mm2sf_radial.radial_selector_binary(trjname="./alanine_capped_AMBER_traj_500K.xyz", nbins=1000,
                             nmax=15, max_iter=10000, bw=None, smooth='no',rcut=7.0, trj_step=1,
                             cut_type='hard', over_thres=0.005, rtype=1, alpha=3, beta=0.5,new_format=True)
+    Parameters:
+    - trjname (str): Path to the trajectory file (XYZ format in Angstroms).
+    - nbins (int): Number of bins for histograms.
+    - nmax (int): Maximum number of Gaussian functions to look for.
+    - max_iter (int): Maximum number of iterations for GMM.
+    - bw (float, optional): Bandwidth for smoothing; if None, calculated as 50/float(nbins).
+    - smooth (str): Whether to smooth the data before passing it to the GMM models ('yes' or 'no').
+    - rcut (float): Cutoff radius in Angstroms.
+    - trj_step (int): Step used to sample the geometries.
+    - cut_type (str): Cutoff type ('hard' or 'soft').
+    - over_thres (float): Overlap threshold to include auxiliary functions.
+    - rtype (int): Type of radial.
+    - alpha (int): Scaling factor for the standard deviation of the Gaussian used for displacement.
+    - beta (float): Scaling factor for the standard deviation of the Gaussian used to determine the overlap. of the binary gaussians in the center of the cluster.
+    - new_format (logic): use old (deprecated) or new format to store the ACSF angular parameters.

+This function signifies a deviation from the standard radial selector, introducing a novel approach wherein two binary Gaussian functions are generated for each cluster.
+This innovative method precisely delineates the upper and lower bounds of the Gaussian functions, eliminating the imposition of artificial symmetries and providing a more accurate representation of the atomic environment.

+### Even distribution

     mm2sf_radial.radial_selector_even(trjname="./alanine_capped_AMBER_traj_500K.xyz", nbins=1000,
                             nmax=15, max_iter=10000, bw=None, smooth='no',rcut=7.0, trj_step=1,
                             cut_type='hard', ndecomp=4, over_thres=0.005, aux='no',rtype=1,new_format=True)

+    Parameters:
+    - trjname (str): Path to the trajectory file (XYZ format in Angstroms).
+    - nbins (int): Number of bins for histograms.
+    - nmax (int): Maximum number of Gaussian functions to look for.
+    - max_iter (int): Maximum number of iterations for GMM.
+    - bw (float, optional): Bandwidth for smoothing; if None, calculated as 50/float(nbins).
+    - smooth (str): Whether to smooth the data before passing it to the GMM models ('yes' or 'no').
+    - rcut (float): Cutoff radius in Angstroms.
+    - trj_step (int): Step used to sample the geometries.
+    - cut_type (str): Cutoff type ('hard' or 'soft').
+    - ndecomp (int): Number of Gaussians in which each GMM component will be further decomposed.
+    - over_thres (float): Overlap threshold to include auxiliary functions.
+    - aux (str): Include auxiliary functions ('yes' or 'no').
+    - rtype (int): Type of radial.
+    - new_format (logic): use old (deprecated) or new format to store the ACSF angular parameters.

+This function represents a version that employs uniformly distributed Gaussian functions in space.

+## Self-Optimization of Angular ACSFs
     import MM2SF as mm2sf
     from MM2SF.angular import *
     mm2sf_angular.angular_selector(trjname="./alanine_capped_AMBER_traj_500K.xyz", rcut=3.5, nbins=500, trj_step=250, nmax=20, max_iter=100000000,